hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 on the ledge.

 The Crimson King, is in a human shape, wearing glasses and dressed in a red robe.

+He is piling up black rocks, stacking them in what seems an impossible balance.
+But when he sees Roland the pile crumbles, he got distracted.

-Hi is seated next to a lit furnace.
+He is seated next to a lit furnace.
 The furnace has bores with the silhouette of the guardians.
-He is piling up black rocks, stacking them in what seems an impossible balance.
+A greenish smoke comes out of it, with a familiar smell.
+Yes, it's the devil's grass.

 Childe Roland to the dark tower came!
 Long days and pleasant nights, Sai — the man in red says.